 Bathroom Outlet Height Guide

-Electrical outlet placement has gotten complicated with all the code requirements, counter configurations, and safety concerns flying around.
-As someone who has wired bathrooms of every layout, I learned everything there is to know about proper outlet positioning.
+Electrical outlet placement has evolved with all the code requirements, counter configurations, and safety concerns flying around.
+As someone who has wired bathrooms of every layout, I spent real time learning the ins and outs of proper outlet positioning.
 Today, I will share it all with you.

 Standard Heights

-Probably should have led with this section, honestly—understanding requirements prevents code violations:
+Probably should have led with this part honestly—understanding requirements prevents code violations:

 Code Requirements